Siloam Springs Kayak Park closed until further notice after incident on water

 All individuals involved in the incident -- including police officers and firefighters -- were accounted for and appeared to be unhurt, the release states.

-Fire and Police Department personnel engaged with the park employees, and the decision then was made to shut down the park until further notice, the release states.
+Fire and police personnel engaged with the park employees, and the decision then was made to shut down the park until further notice, the release states.

 The kayak park, which opened in 2014, regularly attracts more than 50,000 visitors per year, according to Travis Chaney, parks and recreation director for the city.